deepakdashcode/finance_tracker/README.md

 # Finance Tracker

 A premium, modern Finance Tracker application built with **FastAPI** (Python) on the backend and **React** (Vite + TypeScript) on the frontend.
-The application features rich aesthetics including **Glassmorphism**, smooth transitions, page skeletons, and multi-profile wallet capabilities.
+The application features rich aesthetics including **Glassmorphism**, smooth transitions, page skeletons, and multi-profile wallet capabilities .

 ---